shopify-apac-ts/shopify-roblox-sample/README.md

 4. Rename it to "PurchaseFrame"
 5. Right-click your Frame -> Insert Object -> TextButton
 6. Rename it to "PurchaseButton"
-7. Modify the GUI location, size, text and background colors, caption, etc. in Properties of each object
+7. Modify the GUI location, size, text and background colors, caption, etc. in Properties of each object 👉[screenshot](../../wiki#roblox-studio-implementation)

 ### 3. Add the local script to the button
 1. Right-click your TextButton above -> Insert Object -> LocalScript
 2. Rename it to "PurchaseButtonScript"
 3. Copy the entire code of `PurchaseButtonScript` in this sample to paste them to the script above
-4. Replace `"COM-XXXXXXXXXXXX"` with your actual produtct id the same as `Commercehandler` specified
+4. Replace `"COM-XXXXXXXXXXXX"` with your actual produtct id the same as `Commercehandler` specified 👉[screenshot](../../wiki#roblox-studio-implementation)

 ### 4. Test and debug
 1. Click the play button to test the game and click the checkout button shown up in the screen which shows Shopify checkout.

 ### 5. Publish the experience to Roblox
 1. Click File -> Publish to Roblox and you can play it in real [Roblox](https://roblox.com/) world!👍
-2. You have to install **Roblox client app (not Studio)** for iOS / Android / Desktop to play your experience (browser play is not supported)
+2. You have to install **Roblox client app (not Studio)** for iOS / Android / Desktop to play your experience (browser play is not supported) 👉[video](../../wiki#real-roblox-playing-with-shopify-checkout)

 ## TIPS
 - **As of Nov.
 2025, only US players can buy Shopify products in Roblox**, but you can buy yourself products in yourself experiences even though you are not US account.
+If non US buyers other than you try to buy your products, Roblox shows message to block it.  👉[screenshot](../../wiki#blocking-message-for-non-eligible-players)
 - You can customize Roblox product details page and integration with **Shopify Metafields** too.
 Check [their devlopment page](https://create.roblox.com/docs/production/monetization/commerce-products).